zhenni/acmdb/readme.md

 ### Compile:

+1. In windows system:
-1. javac acmdb/*.java
+	javac -cp "./mysql.jar;." acmdb/*.java
-2. In windows system: java -cp "./mysql.jar;." acmdb.Driver
+	java -cp "./mysql.jar;." acmdb.Driver 2>log.err
+2. In Linux/Unix system:
+	javac -cp ./mysql.jar:. acmdb/*.java
-   In Linux/Unix system: java -cp ./mysql.jar:. acmdb.Driver
+	java -cp ./mysql.jar:. acmdb.Driver 2>log.err
 3. Or you can use an IDE (such as Ecilipse).
-Remeber to add mysql.jar as an external jar to your project's Java build/library path.
+Remember to add mysql.jar as an external jar to your project's Java build/library path.
 4. When you run the program, you may have to login with the root authority to do something, such that add a new book, add some new copies.
 The login_name and the password is shown in the followings.

 ### Admin Login: